chess-pamungkas/website-sanity/GTM_TESTING.md

 ### Production/Staging

-- [ ] GTM container loads di production URL
+- [ ] GTM container loads in production URL
-- [ ] UTM parameters dari URL disimpan ke localStorage
+- [ ] UTM parameters from URL are saved to localStorage
-- [ ] UTM parameters di-push ke dataLayer
+- [ ] UTM parameters are pushed to dataLayer
-- [ ] URL dibersihkan setelah parameters disimpan
+- [ ] URL is cleaned after parameters are saved
-- [ ] GTM Preview mode bekerja dengan production URL
+- [ ] GTM Preview mode works with production URL
-- [ ] Campaign code + UTM kombinasi bekerja dengan baik
+- [ ] Campaign code + UTM combination works correctly
-- [ ] Network requests ke GTM terkirim dengan benar
+- [ ] Network requests to GTM are sent correctly